smyanj/Back-End-Engineer-Cert/README.md

 # Back-End-Engineer-Cert
-Collection of all projects and mini-projects created as part of my certification learning experience!
+Collection of all projects and mini-projects created as part of my certification learning experience through Boot.dev!